Overview of the DESI Legacy Imaging Surveys: WISE Data

 \section{{\it WISE} Data}

 The Legacy Surveys source catalogs include mid-infrared photometry from the {\it Wide-field Infrared Survey Explorer} ({\it WISE}) satellite for all optically detected sources.
 Mid-infrared imaging is critical to the DESI targeting algorithms for luminous red galaxies (LRGs) and quasars (QSOs).
 During its primary 7-month mission from 2010 January through 2010 August, {\it WISE} conducted an all-sky survey in four bands centered at 3.4, 4.6, 12 and 22\,$\mu$m \cite[known as W1, W2, W3 and W4;][]{WISE, cutri12}.
 Following its primary 4-band mission, {\it WISE} continued survey operations in the three bluest bands for 2 months, then the two bluest bands for an additional 4 months, resulting in a combined 13-month mission that completed in 2011 February.
 Through a mission extension referred to as {\it NEOWISE-Reactivation} \citep[{\it NEOWISE-R};][]{neowiser}, NASA reactivated the satellite and resumed 2-band survey observations on 2013 December 13. {\it NEOWISE-R} observations remain ongoing.
-The first, second and third annual {\it NEOWISE-R} data releases, which each consist of single-exposure (Level 1b) images and source extractions, occurred on 2015 March 25, 2016 March 23 and 2017 June 1.
+Annual {\it NEOWISE-R} data releases, each consisting of single-exposure (Level 1b) images and source extractions, have occurred on 2015 March 25, 2016 March 23, 2017 June 1 and 2018 April 19.